skulpt/skulpt/selection.rst

           ...

 #.
 Extend the above program so that the sides can be given to the function in any order.

+#.
+A year is a **leap year** if it is divisible by 4 unless it is a century that is not divisible by 400.
+    Write a function that takes a year as a parameter and returns ``True`` if the year is a leap year, ``False`` otherwise.

 .. toctree::